AsamK/signal-cli/README.md

 This project uses [Gradle](http://gradle.org) for building and maintaining dependencies.

-1. Checkout the source somewhere on your filesystem wit
+1. Checkout the source somewhere on your filesystem with

         git clone https://github.com/AsamK/textsecure-cli.git